How much, how often, how deep, and how far: The key product engagement metrics for SaaS

 A word about metrics

-With that said, here are our list of key product engagement metrics:
+With that in mind, here are our key engagement metrics:

 PRODUCT ENGAGEMENT SCORE (the How Much)